Avandhika-Biju/ShadowFox/README.md

-# 📚 Books to Scrape – Web Scraper

-This Python script scrapes book titles, prices, and links from [https://books.toscrape.com](https://books.toscrape.com), a public website built for web scraping practice.
+# Superstore Sales Analysis – Internship Project

+This Jupyter notebook analyzes the Sample Superstore sales dataset to explore profitability trends and the impact of discounts and quantity sold.

-## 🔧 Features
+## Features:
+- Fiscal year analysis
+- Discount vs Profit visualization

-- Extracts book titles, prices, and URLs
+- Region- and category-wise breakdowns
-- Saves data in both `.csv` and `.json` formats
-- Uses requests + BeautifulSoup
+- Monthly sales trend

-## ▶️ How to Run
+## How to Run:

-1. Install dependencies:
+1. Install packages with `pip install -r requirements.txt`
+2. Launch the notebook `notebooks/01_superstore_analysis.ipynb`